tjgore/vue-card-game/README.md

-# card-matching
+# A Vuejs card matching game

-> a simple game to match cards with each other to win
+This vuejs app is a simple game to match cards with each other to win andmove on to te next level

-## Build Setup
+## Installation

 ``` bash
 # install dependencies